-We operate all Mothercare outlets and ELC SIS on properties tenanted from third-party mall operators/ owners.
-Most of our tenancy arrangements are for a term of 3 years with an option to renew for a further 3 years.
-Upon expiry of our existing tenancies, the landlords may review and change the terms and conditions of the lease agreements.
-We therefore face the possibility of not being able to renew the leases on terms and conditions which are commercially acceptable to us.
-Prime and competitive outlet locations are also subject to significantly higher rental rates.
+The Group operates all Mothercare outlets and ELC SIS on properties tenanted from third-party mall operators/owners.
+Most of its tenancy arrangements are for a term of three years with an option to renew for a further three years.

+Upon expiry of its existing tenancies, the landlords may review and change the terms and conditions of the lease agreements.
+KHJ therefore faces the possibility of not being able to renew the leases on terms and conditions which are commercially acceptable to it.